Zxidenbel/Mills88CampaignJam/README.md

 This is a custom Rain World campaign mod created for Mills88's campaign jam.

-Current Team Members:
+Current Team Members: Ovidia, Zxidenbel
-Ovidia
-Zxidenbel